Kidswatter/Kidsybot/FAQ.md

 Q:`I'm having other errors with the bot, it has to be broken`

 A: If Rhinobot is running in my discord, the bot isn't broken.
 I keep everything as updated as possible!

+Q: `AttributeError: module 'discord' has no attribute 'opus'`

+A:A: Whatever you did, you did something wrong.
+The old version of discord.py (which you get by running pip install discord.py) doesn't support voice; only the async branch does.
+You need git to install that one, which is why we have you install git.